 “Don’t over call.
 Most beginning hunters scare birds off by over calling.
 Simple quiet yelps, purrs, and putts done infrequently will get the job done.”

-Brad Richards – Brad moonlights by day as a highly successful investment advisor for Wells Fargo but his true passion is roosting Toms and hunting large whitetails.
+Brad Richards – Brad moonlights by day as a highly successful investment advisor but his true passion is roosting Toms and hunting large whitetails.
 Brad is one of the most effective mouth callers I have ever heard.
 His ability to purr and putt are rarely matched.
 Brad is also an excellent turkey hunter because he adapts to his surrounding.